CS Ph.D. at UIUC. AI agents · language models · information retrieval · multimodality. Knowledge underpins reasoning.

 AgentOccam: A Simple Yet Strong Baseline for LLM-Based Web Agents

-Ke Yang, Yao Liu, Sapana Chaudhary, Rasool Fakoor, Pratik Chaudhari, George Karypis, Huzefa Rangwala
+Ke Yang, Yao Liu, Sapana Chaudhary, Rasool Fakoor, Pratik Chaudhari, George Karypis, and Huzefa Rangwala

 NeurIPS 2024 D&B Track